The Short Answer

 Probably none.
 Most colonies need their first full year to build stores strong enough to overwinter.
 Taking honey in year one risks starving the colony before spring.
 Year two is typically your first real harvest — 30–60 lbs from a healthy hive in most climates.

 Some states require hive registration at $10–$20/year.
 A few also require inspection fees ($25–$50) or mandatory disease testing.
 Check your state's department of agriculture website before ordering bees.
+Our guide to beekeeping licenses and registration breaks down the rules and fees for every state.
 Registration is not universal, but where it exists, the cost is minor compared to setup expenses.